Calcaneal Stress Fracture

-Calcaneal fracture symptoms can include a gradual onset of heel pain.
-The pain is made worse by weight bearing activities and activity.
+Symptoms of a calcaneal stress fracture may be similar to that of a bruised heel.
+Pain will come on gradually over time and be made worse with weight bearing activity such as running and jumping.
 A therapist may help diagnose the injury by squeezing the back of the heel from both side which should reproduce the pain.

-Often an X-ray of the injured bone will not show any sign of fracture until the fracture has actually started to heal (2-3 weeks later).
-It is also possible that a stress fracture will not appear on an X-ray at all.
-If a stress fracture is suspected then you should rest completely for 6-8 weeks.
-Crutches can be helpful.
+Often an X-ray of the injured bone will not show any sign of fracture until the fracture has actually started to heal which will be around 2 to 3 weeks later.
+It is possible that a stress fracture will not appear on an X-ray at all.
+Bones scans and MRI scans are more likely to be of assistance in diagnosing a calcaneal stress fracture.

 If a stress fracture of the calcaneus bone is suspected then complete rest is advised for 6 to 8 weeks.
 Use crutches if necessary but at least use a heel pad or cushioning insole to help protect the heel and allow it to rest.